metacpan/metacpan-cpan-extracted/distros/G/Geo-Elevation-HGT/README.md

 \* `debug` - set to 1 to get some debug output to STDERR; default 0

+\* `bicubic` - set to 1 to perform bicubic interpolation; default 0 = _bilinear_ interpolation

+Note that bicubic interpolation involves more multiplications (40 per elevation value instead of 3), reducing performance on my NUC to about 50%.
+Bicubic interpolation has an advantage when determining the elevation of a sharp peak in that it also takes into account the elevation gradient around the peak.
+This will allow the calculated elevation to be above that of the adjacent grid points.
+The effect is not very prominent however and will also depend on how much the gradient is reflected in the underlying data.

 ## get\_elevation\_hgt

 `$ele_geh = $geh->get_elevation_hgt ($lat, $lon)`